arlandfran/the-beginners-gambit/README.md

 ### Libraries / Frameworks

-- [Sharingbuttons.io](https://sharingbuttons.io) - Used for share buttons
+- [Sharingbuttons.io](https://sharingbuttons.io) - Used for social media share buttons.
-- [AutoPrefixer](https://autoprefixer.github.io/) - Parse CSS and add vendor prefixes
+- [AutoPrefixer](https://autoprefixer.github.io/) - Used to parse CSS and add vendor prefixes.
 - [Google Fonts](https://fonts.google.com/) - Used to import the fonts used for this project: Poppins and PT Serif.

 ## Testing